Enquire online. Start your MyBudget journey.

-Wondering how much it costs to have a baby in Australia?
-How do you create a baby budget?
-This guide covers baby budgeting, government benefits, parental leave, childcare costs, and tips to survive on one income, so you can financially prepare for your growing family.
+Wondering how to budget for a baby?
+How much does it cost to have a baby in Australia?
+This guide covers budgeting for a baby, parental leave, government benefits, childcare costs, and tips to financially prepare for your growing family.

 It’s tempting to start baby shopping as soon as you know you are expecting, but before you start spending money, you need to know what’s coming in, what’s going out, and what you can actually afford once parental leave kicks in.

-We’ve got a free Personal Budget Template designed to help parents stay home longer with their baby without racking up debt, because let’s be honest, losing an income (even temporarily) changes everything.
+We’ve got a free Personal Budget Template designed to help parents stay home longer with their baby without going into debt, because let’s be honest, losing an income (even temporarily) changes everything.

 ✅ You can plan for baby expenses before the due date panic sets in